Western Rite Orthodoxy: Parishes and missions

 Parishes and missions belonging to the Western Rite can be found in a number of Orthodox jurisdictions.
 The single largest group of such communities is to be found within the Orthodox Church of France, followed by jurisdictions of the Eastern Orthodox Church, and the Communion of Western Orthodox Churches.
 There are also parishes and missions belonging to the Old Calendarist tradition.

 Canonical missionary societies

-These groups are Canonical missionary societies with a core of canonical Orthodox laity served by E. Orthodox clergy within the E. Orthodox Church with the goal of future reception of converts into the Western Rite of Orthodoxy.
+These groups are Canonical missionary societies with a core of canonical Orthodox laity served by Eastern Orthodox clergy within the Eastern Orthodox Church with the goal of future reception of converts into the Western Rite of Orthodoxy.